Peer production: Criticism

 Other critics claim that the participatory nature of peer production is apt to generate misinformation and products of inferior quality.
 In his book The Cult of the Amateur, Andrew Keen assesses peer-produced content on the Internet and asserts that it exists as a “smokescreen” which emptily promises more truth and deeper knowledge, but actually leading to the disappearance of truth.
 According to Keen, the Internet advocates peer production to a questionable degree by permitting anyone to post information freely.
 This form of peer production, he cautions, leaves room for people to plagiarize ideas and distort original thoughts, which he says ultimately creates an uncertainty in the validity of information.

 Another critic, Jaron Lanier, cites Wikipedia as an example of how dependence on mass collaboration may result in unreliable or biased information.
 He warns that websites like Wikipedia promote the notion of the “collective” as all knowing, and that this concentrated influence stands in direct contrast to representative democracy.

 In addition to these adversarial views, some critics assert that peer production does not perform as well in some contexts as it does in others.
 Paul Duguid suggests that peer production works less efficiently outside of software development, stating that continued reliance on peer production in various domains of information production will necessitate a search for new ways to guarantee quality.
 Yochai Benkler similarly proposes that peer production may produce functional works like encyclopedias more proficiently than creative works.
-Despite the valuable potential of peer production, several critics continue to doubt extensive collaboration and its ability to yield high quality outputs.
+Critics continue to doubt extensive collaboration and its ability to yield high quality outputs.